observeinc/observe-export/README.md

-# Observe-Csv
+# Observe-CSV
-A python tool and library to easily extract data from observe worksheets and datasets.
+A python tool (and library) to easily export data from Observe worksheets and datasets from the command line, including files larger than the maximum size configurable in the UI (100k rows).

 ## Dependencies & Requirements